damsonn/damsonn.github.io/_posts/2019-09-11-from-redundancy-to-travelling.md

 So why should I feel bad about being made redundant.
 It is a blessing in disguise!

 Also, my wife reminded me how we’ve wanted to travel in South America for years.
 The timing is perfect, as our daughter is starting school next year.
-I wasn’t too hard to convince.
+It wasn’t too hard to convince me.
 This is it, we decide to travel around the world for six months.

 <div class="img-wrapper">
   <img alt="Familly travels 1" src="/assets/images/familly-travels-1.jpeg">